giangm/shopify-challenge-fall-2022/README.md

 Visit this project website, https://replit.com/@giangm/shopify-challenge-fall-2022#run.py, to access the project.
 Once the page is loaded, click on the green `Run` button.
 The web application should start within a few seconds.

-**PLEASE open the application in full screen by clicking the `Open website` button so that all elements are loaded/visable on the screen.**
+**After the app is started, please open the application in full screen by clicking the `Open website` button or view https://shopify-challenge-fall-2022--giangm.repl.co/ in a new tab.
+This ensures that all elements are loaded/visable on the screen.**

 ## Run on Windows environment